Hash-Studios/Prism/README.md

 - Sign in with Google support
 - Save Liked Images for later (works even after uninstalling the app)
 - Download any wallpaper to Gallery
-- Secure data and favorites storage on Google Firebase
+- Secure data and favourites storage on Google Firebase
 - Search for Wallpapers by keyword
 - Search for Wallpapers by colour
 - Set any wallpaper on the home screen, lock screen or both